St James' Hospital, Balham: Transferred to the NHS

 In July 1948 the hospital became part of the National Health Service, within the administration of the South West Regional Hospital Board and Wandsworth Hospital Management Committee, with 610 beds, part of the South West Metropolitan Regional Hospital Board.
 By December 1948, the Hospital had increased to 628 beds.

 In 1949 land had been acquired at the junction of St James's Drive (previously named St James's Road) and Sarsfield Road, and a new entrance for the Hospital had been made on St James's Drive.
 By the end of the same year it had 637 beds and, by the end of 1950, 642 beds.

 In October 1951 it was decided to replace the workhouse buildings on St James's Drive with a new central complex containing an Out-Patients Department, Accident & Emergency and Admissions Departments on the west side (with kitchens and dining rooms above), X-ray and Physiotherapy Departments at the north, and a Nurses' Home at the south.
 The Hospital had not been originally designed for the treatment of out-patients, this department had been housed in a small obsolete building.

 In 1952, the foundation stone for the new main building was laid by Frank H. Elliott, the Chairman of the South West Metropolitan Regional Hospital Board.
 Building works began, but little steel was available in the post-war years and the building had to be redesigned to reduce the amount of steel used.
 While this work was carried out, it was necessary to transfer some patients to the Grove Hospital and St Benedict's Hospital.
 Following the rebuilding, the Hospital had 1082 beds.

 In 1974, following a major reorganisation of the NHS, it came under the control of the Wandsworth and East Merton District Health Authority, part of the South West Thames Regional Health Authority.

 In 1980, the hospital services were transferred to St George's Hospital, Tooting.
 It finally closed in 1988 when the new St James Wing opened at the Tooting site.

 The hospital buildings were demolished in 1992.
 The site has been redeveloped for housing.

-Location for fictional St Angela's Hospital

-Between 1975 and 1983 the outdoor scenes of the Angels television series were filmed in the hospital grounds.
-Angels is a British television seasonal drama series dealing with the subject of student nurses.
-The show's format switched to a twice-weekly soap opera format (although still seasonal) from 1979 to 1983.